Table of Contents

 Simple to use interface

 LinkedIn Learning provides an intuitive learning space with well-built filters and easy navigation.
-Another unique benefit of the LinkedIn Learning interface is that the front page highlights customized topics to the learners based on their LinkedIn profile.
+Another useful benefit of the LinkedIn Learning interface is that the front page provides personalized course recommendations the learners based on their LinkedIn profile.

 Breadth of materials covered

 One of the many benefits of LinkedIn Learning is the vast amount of material covered.
 LinkedIn Learning covers a wealth of topics, including creative topics and tech-related topics.
-The inclusion of Learning Paths is an added bonus that provides many hours of instruction.
-It sets a course for newbies to tear into concepts they want to know more about.
-These professional development opportunities let the user tap into new jobs skills.
-Power BI, SQL, and Python are some examples of the more technical topics available.
+The inclusion of Learning Paths is an added bonus that provides the opportunity for more in-depth learning.
+These professional development opportunities let the user tap into new jobs skills, whether general managerial skills or proficiency in more specific technical topics such as Power BI, SQL, and Python.

 LinkedIn Learning provides opportunities to ask and answer questions with and from experts.
-Users can ask about further areas to follow up on, or about the next steps for learning.
-To answer these inquiries, presenters pop by to address these learner-generated queries.
+For example, learners can ask about further areas to follow up on, or about the next steps for learning.
+To answer these inquiries, many of the presenters frequently update the course Q&A with answers to recently received questions.

 Technical topics for advanced learners

 Nitty gritty in-the-weeds instruction on advanced level topics can be hard to come by.
-But, LinkedIn Learning has the goods when it comes to taking your knowledge base to the next level– particularly for technical topics.
+But, LinkedIn Learning has the goods when it comes to taking your knowledge base to the next level – particularly for technical topics.
 We have covered some of the platform’s tech-courses in our review of Excel courses, for example.
-The selection of technical topics is nearly limitless, and anyone interested in tech subjects will find much to learn.

 Badges and certificates

 Learners can display their professional development achievements with certifications and badges.
-These are both motivating and desirable to current and future employers.
-While we don’t place huge emphasis on certificates or badges in our reviews, they are still an added bonus worth considering.
+These are both motivating and can help set you apart with current and future employers.
+While in general, we don’t place huge emphasis on certificates or badges in our reviews, they are still an added bonus worth considering.
 If nothing else, they are always a nice extra motivational “push” to keep learning.
 With self-paced online learning, any extra push is more than welcome in my book.
+The fact that they are perfectly integrated with LinkedIn profiles makes it very straightforward to display your certificates on your profile, if you so wish.

 Dedicated LinkedIn Learning app

 LinkedIn Learning is available for both Android and iPhone users.
-Thus, learners can access material on their commute, while exercising, or while getting ready for work.
-Or, heck, why not even take courses DURING work – if you are doing tasks that don’t require deep concentration.
+Learners can access material on their commute, while exercising, or while getting ready for work.
 Having a dedicated smartphone app is always an aspect we look for in our reviews.
-That’s why we were very glad to see that LinkedIn Learning has a well-functioning app.
-Learning on the go is one of the most fun parts of e-learning, and apps make it that much more comfortable.
+That’s why we were very glad to see that LinkedIn Learning has a well-functioning app – learning on the go is one of the most fun parts of e-learning, and apps make it that much more comfortable.

 Disadvantages (Cons) of LinkedIn Learning